expln/metamath-lamp/docs/guide.md

 (a brief introduction on how to start and use metamath-lamp).
-This will be followed by a user guide, basically a sequence of worked examples showing how to use the tool (starting wiht a proof that two plus two equals four).
+This will be followed by a user guide, basically a sequence of worked examples showing how to use the tool (starting with a proof that two plus two equals four).
 The rest of this guide is a reference guide, explaining the various parts of the user interface.
 We conclude with how to get or share more information.